 Publishers need to think about how to surface the right inventory, not just audiences, in this new 2020 marketplace.
 Brands are focused on specific retail categories that are seeing lift for the holiday season such as electronics, fashion and sporting goods.

-Creating “gift guides” that allow buyers to target in-market shoppers by special content categories is a great way to get a conversation going with advertisers.
+Creating “gift guides” that allow buyers to target in-market shoppers by special content categories is a great way to get a conversation going with holiday advertisers.

 Providing creative opportunity for growth